Are you looking to improve your LinkedIn presence?

 Some people like to use the bold statement format: I help [insert your ideal client or industry] to [what do you do for them].
 For example, Tor Magne Refsland's headline is:

-I help healthy businesses to get on first page of Google within 60 days.
-Multi award-winning blogger & SEO strategist.
+I help healthy businesses to get on 1st page of Google.
+Multi-award winning blogger amd SEO strategist.

 Other people use keywords and phrases that are broken up with separators.
 For example, Neal Schaffer's headline is: